How To Update And Delete WordPress Plugins

 How To Upgrade And Delete Plugins

-As well as the methods shown above, you can use WordPress plugins to manage your plugins.
+In addition to the methods shown above, you can install Free and Premium WordPress plugins that let you manage your WordPress plugins.

 Health Check & troubleshooting